Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 In regards to classification, a fruitful area of research is John Bennetts [General Systematics](https://en.wikipedia.org/wiki/Systematics_%E2%80%93_study_of_multi-term_systems).
 This is an integrative science for qualitative parametric groupings that has been in continuous development since 1955 and lives as an epistemic practice amongst a number of communities worldwide.
 Relevant collaborators of Bennetts were David Bohm, Buckminster Fuller and Stafford Beer.
 His tool for classification can be conceived of as a frame for constructing functional ontological groupings in a very elegant manner that seems appropriate for implementation on distributed ledger technology like [AD4M](https://ad4m.dev/).

 In regards to predictive capacities, the nascent field of [active inferencing](https://mitpress.mit.edu/9780262045353/active-inference/) pioneered by the famed neuroscientist [Karl Friston](https://en.wikipedia.org/wiki/Karl_J._Friston) looks exceptionally promising.
-AI under this lens is a means of understanding sentience from the perspective of minimizing free energy or surprise and utilises a form of abductive or Bayseian reasoning.
+AI under through this lens is a means of understanding sentience from the perspective of minimizing free energy or surprise and utilises a form of abductive or Bayseian reasoning.
 From the perspective of computer science, this can be thought of as a means of algorithmically extending a model’s [resolution](https://github.com/Joshfairhead/Obsidian/blob/main/Immanent/Projects/R3solution/R3solution.md) through statistical clustering.

 # Relation to PL’s research activities